Updated March 3, 2021

 - Quarantine can take place in your Susquehanna residence or a university-designated, off-campus location.
 You should remain in your quarantine location for the duration of quarantine except in emergencies (such as a fire alarm sounding).
 If you are a commuter, you will be instructed to self-quarantine in your own residence.

-- Your meals will be delivered to your Susquehanna residence or university-designated, off-campus location.
-A COVID Care Coordinator will ask if you have allergies and dietary needs, and will alert Dining Services about these needs.
+- You will receive an email with a link to a dining services form to choose your meals.
+Your meals will be delivered to your Susquehanna residence or university-designated, off-campus location.
+Your COVID Care Coordinator will ask if you have allergies and dietary needs, and will alert Dining Services about these needs.

-- Your CA will inform professors of your absence from class and switch to remote learning.
+- The Center for Academic Success will inform professors of your absence from class and switch to remote learning.

 - Quarantine lasts for 10 days from the date of your most recent exposure to a positive case or someone who has symptoms.
 A negative test during your quarantine period does not allow you to end quarantine early because of the incubation period of COVID-19.
 This is meant to help identify the spread of the virus and to help further contact tracing efforts.